Care at NUH

 Here are FIVE general precautions to prevent hypoglycaemia during and after exercise.

-These precautions are primarily for cardio exercises but can also be applied to other types of exercise where glucose drops have been observed.
+These precautions are primarily for cardio exercises but can also be applied to other types of exercise where glucose drops have been observed while exercising.

 FIVE general precautions you can take to prevent hypoglycaemia during and after exercising

-For those using an insulin pump, lower yourbasal insulin rates approximately1.5 to 2 hours before you start cardio exercise.
+For those using a basic insulin pump*, lower your basal insulin rates approximately 1.5 to 2 hours before you start cardio exercise.

 If you are on basal insulin injections, consider reducing your basal insulin dose prior to exercise.